• Skip to primary navigation

 Why sweetened condensed milk?

 This recipe uses sweetened condensed milk in the ice cream base so that it gives it a smooth and creamy texture once frozen.
-The cream cheese masks the taste of the sweetened condensed milk in case you don’t like the flavour that sweetened condensed milk gives ice cream.
+The cream cheese masks the taste of the sweetened condensed milk in case you don’t like the flavor that sweetened condensed milk gives ice cream.

 Can I use evaporated milk?